GuilleQP/guilleqp.github.io/articles/hyperinflation_in_videogames.md

 ### And in videogames?

 Videogames currencies work different than real ones, so the inflation appears due to different aspects.
 It can be seen mostly in **MMOs** (Massive Multiplayer Online) because the economy of this games is very important and have to last over time.
-It's not the case with real time strategy games, like League of Legends, because the money is only used in a single game and then disappears.
+It's not the case with other games like real time strategy, for example League of Legends, because the money is only used in a single game and then disappears.
 If you are developing a videogame and you're planning to add an economy system, **be very careful matching your game genre**; in other words, don't use a in-game currency if you can avoid it and it's not necessary.

 Inflation shows up on a videogame currency when players constantly gain in-game money directly from the system.
 That means that new money is "printed" every time a player kills a mob or completes a quest.
-In most of the games the players can buy/sell stuff with the in-game currency between each other and with NPCs (Non-Playable Characters)
+When a player goes to a low-level area and kill creatures that's called *farming*.
+Imagine one player farming money to get that precious desired object, but, in the meantime you have hundreds of thousands of players earning money too.
+Probably you see now where this is going, there's too many people obtaining money so fast (out of nowhere) and once a player obtains the best objects in your game then the money left is worthless.
+So you end up with a pile of gold with no value (at least for you).

 ![](images/pile_of_gold.gif)

-If your game has a finite amount of money you have direct control over it so no hyperinflation should appear.
-But it's difficult to deal with a game with a specific currency sum.
+What are the **consequences**?
+Firstly, the prices of the goods in the players market will grow and new players will not be able to compete with them, then, the game devs will try to fix this by giving more money to the new players (print more money) making the problem even worse and finally, the players will stop using the in-game currency and swap to a barter system.

+This is not just for MMOs, you can see the effects of hyperinflation in Minecraft servers with economy plugins, RPGs, online casinos...
+Basically every online game with a basic economic system.

 ## How to deal with it?
 Knowing that a hyperinflation is bad and could cause massive damage to your game.
 Let's see how to prevent it and deal with it.